Bayesian power spectral density estimation for LISA noise based on penalized splines with a parametric boost: P-spline Model for the Log PSD

-Our method employs a B-spline basis defined on a logarithmically spaced frequency grid, which offers several advantages over the more conventional linearly spaced basis in PSD estimation.
-This non-uniform spacing allows the model to capture such features with higher fidelity, while avoiding overparameterization of the high-frequency regime, where, for example, the LISA instrument is less sensitive.
-Furthermore, logarithmic spacing is consistent with the standard visual and statistical treatment of spectral densities, which are frequently examined on a log–log scale.
+Our method employs a B-spline basis defined on logarithmically spaced knots for noise spectral density estimation of LISA.
+Logarithmic spacing is consistent with the standard visual and statistical treatment of spectral densities, which are frequently examined on a log–log scale.

 The direct modeling of the logarithm of the PSD results in unconstrained values of $\lambda$, which stands in contrast to the approach in~\cite{maturana-russel_bayesian_2021}, where the weights were explicitly constrained to sum to one, thereby introducing an additional layer of complexity.
 The proposed formulation simplifies the MCMC sampler by removing this restriction and enhancing its computational efficiency.